TrevorSLong/Windows-Tools/Windows-Options/README.md

    * Allows user to disable Windows update from auto-updating.
 ### Disable Bing in the start menu
    * Allows user to disable Bing results in the start menu.
+### Disable lock screen
+   * Allows user to disable the lock screen (the screen that shows the time and a picture, sign in is still required.)